PCBC Columbarium and Memorial Garden

 When will the Columbarium and Memorial Garden be completed?

-Construction is underway and we are hopeful the Columbarium would be available mid-summer 2025.
+Construction is underway and we are hopeful the Columbarium will be available September 2025.

-What are the costs associated with the Columbarium and Memorial Garden?
+What is the cost associated with the Columbarium?

-PRE-SALE PRICING THROUGH MAY 15, 2025: $7,500 per niche (increases to $8,500 after that date).
+The cost of inurnment is $8,500 per niche.
 To begin the purchase process, please complete our Interest Form and our team will contact you.

 What does the inurnment fee include?